btcrs/thesis/source/10_chapter_1.md

 ## Docker

-Every sensor is controlled by a single script.
-Though most of the scripts share at least some code, I wrote a few utility methods for timing and reporting findings that are imported by nearly every sensor, they each have very separate dependencies.
+Every sensor is controlled by a single, separate Python script.
+Most of the scripts share at least some code including a collection of utility methods for timing and reporting findings I wrote, however, they each have very separate dependencies.
 Some require specific hardware-level systems packages, whereas others might only need a tagged version of a Python library hosted on Github.
 It's expected that every component has a unique set of dependencies and it's assumed that many of these will conflict.
 Furthermore, the scripts are also separate in their access roles.
 A single process is expected to be able to communicate outside of my home network, and all of the sensor's programs are expected to be able to communicate amongst each other.
 Likewise, only a single process, the same program that is able to send messages outside of the home network, should be reachable via the internet.
 That same program should be able to send messages to the other sensor running scripts.

 I chose Docker as the primary tool to handle sensor's code deployment, separation, and management.
 Docker is a technology and framework built around developing, building, and deploying applications inside of software containers.
 Containers are a virtualization technique in which and application and its dependencies are packaged in isolated processed.
 Like standard virtual machines, Docker containers ensure that I can customize and specify all of the dependencies at the user level.
 This solves the dependency collision issues because each container has its own unique and unshared user space.
 Containers are initialized and provisioned via a scripted Dockerfile, which means that environments are consistent and shareable.
 Similarly, Docker containers, like the code that they host, work well with version control.